bosslee/This-is-Bosslee/posts/2021-03-25-notes-to younger-self.md

 ---
-title: Notes to my younger self
+title: Notes to My Younger Self
 date: 2021-03-25
 summary: Writing this on my 39th 🥳
 tags: